MicrosoftDocs/well-architected/well-architected/operational-excellence/infrastructure-as-code-design.md

 **Increased time for configuration changes:** Deploying infrastructure by using command-line instructions or directly from a portal requires no coding time and/or testing artifacts.
 Minimize deployment time by following recommended practices like code reviews and quality assurance practices.

-**Increased complexity of modularization:** Having more modules and parameterization increases the time it takes to debug and document the system and adds a custom layer of abstraction.
+**Increased complexity of modularization:** Using more modules and parameterization increases the time it takes to debug and document the system and adds a layer of abstraction.
 Balance the use of modularization to reduce complexity and avoid over-engineering.

 ## Example

-See the [Azure Virtual Desktop landing zone accelerator](/azure/cloud-adoption-framework/scenarios/wvd/enterprise-scale-landing-zone) architecture and the associated [reference implementation](https://github.com/Azure/avdaccelerator/) for an example of a Virtual Desktop implementation that can be deployed via ARM, Bicep, or Terraform files that are provided.
+See the [Azure Virtual Desktop landing zone accelerator](/azure/cloud-adoption-framework/scenarios/wvd/enterprise-scale-landing-zone) architecture and the associated [reference implementation](https://github.com/Azure/avdaccelerator/) for an example of a Virtual Desktop implementation that can be deployed via provided ARM, Bicep, or Terraform files.

 ## Related links